In this section

 The Lairig Ghru is Scotland’s most famous mountain pass covering 19 miles of outstanding natural beauty from Braemar to Aviemore.
 Hiking the Lairig Ghru is no easy feat, taking roughly 8 – 10 hours to complete the trail through wild terrain.
 Experienced mountain leaders, Hillgoers, offer guided walks through the pass, but these sell out fast so make sure to book in advance.

-Driving from Aberdeen to Inverurie you’ll see the three peaks of Bennachie towering high in the Aberdeenshire skyline.
-Bennachie offers a contrasting route, taking you from ancient forest, through heathery inclines and exposed rock before you reach the Mither Tap (its highest point).
+Driving from Aberdeen to Inverurie you’ll see the peaks of Bennachie towering high in the Aberdeenshire skyline.
+Bennachie offers a contrasting route, taking you from ancient forest, through heathery inclines and exposed rock before you reach Oxen Craig (its highest point).